homan-uppu/writing/2-Essays/Winners take all.md

 The representational complexity of feeling is far greater than that of Chess or Go.
 By representational complexity I mean how easy it is to describe the state of the system at any moment in time.
 A game that has a much more complicated state, likely has many more possibilities for what moves you can take and is therefore more complex.

 To see why, recall when you had to communicate how you felt.
 You'll remember how difficult it is to do so, and importantly that no matter how many words you use, you weren't able to fully, completely, represent your feeling in words.
-This is because a feeling has a much higher representational complexity than words.
-Trying to represent a feeling in words is difficult because we are trying to represent something of a higher complexity into a medium that has less complexity.
-Information is bound to be lost in that translation.
+A feeling has a much higher representational complexity than words.
+Translating it into words is difficult because we are trying to represent something of a higher complexity into a medium that cannot capture that complexity fully.
+Information is lost in translation.

 This lost information is precisely what allows for the various interpretations of words.
 Every single person reading this essay will have different feelings as they read this.
-Even though my intention is to make you feel what I feel about this topic, there is absolutely no way for me to do so without any loss of information, no matter what medium I use: words, images, videos, symbols, anything - even if I spend my entire life trying.
-I think this gap between feeling and how well we can communicate it is quite large. <FootnoteReference number={3} />
+Even though my intention is to make you feel what I feel about this topic, there is absolutely no way for me to do so without any loss of information, no matter what medium I use: words, images, videos, symbols, etc. - even if I spend my entire life trying.
+I believe this gap between the complexity of human feeling and the mediums we use to communicate feeling is massive. <FootnoteReference number={3} />

-The representational complexity of Chess and Go can easily be represented by symbols (text, pictures, etc.), and therefore any game in which success is measured by how good you make people feel will be orders of magnitude more complex than Chess and Go (proportional to the difference in complexity between feeling and a sequence of symbols).
-The underlying asymmetry that we are moving towards is quite extreme because we are moving towards "feeling games".
+Chess and Go can easily be represented by symbols (text, pictures, etc.), and therefore are much simpler than games in which success is measured by how good you make people feel.
+As we gain leverage, we update our games to be closer to solving for people.

 A couple of centuries ago, most workers spent their time playing games that weren't directly related to people.
-For example, they may assemble physical things in a factory and success was measured by how well and fast you could put together multiple parts of a product.
-As that region progressed, they built better technology, and offshored simpler work to other places, leaving workers to move up complexity towards services that solve more directly for people (marketing, sales, design, etc.).

-We notice this trend today as well.
+They would assemble physical things in a factory and they wouldn't need to think too much about people.
+As the world gains leverage, more people are involved in building products, services and art which are games in which understanding people is more important to be good at.

 Programmers are being asked to become better at thinking about what to build and understanding users, [without just thinking about how to build something](https://x.com/ID_AA_Carmack/status/1637087219591659520).
 Animators are being asked to contribute something meaningful to the story instead of only translating a rough sketch into a completed animation.
 Pizza cooks, and ice cream store employees, are all being asked to tell engaging stories on social media to attract more customers.

 ***Everyone is moving towards solving for people.***

 Artists for thousands of years have been solving for how to make people feel.
-Which is why it's no surprise that the arts have always had extreme inequality in outcomes.
-Human progress is pushing us all towards the games that artists have been playing for a long time, and also towards the intense inequality that artists have felt for a long time.
+Which is why it's no surprise that the arts have always had extreme inequality in ability.
+Human progress is pushing us all towards the games that artists have been playing for a long time, and also towards the intense inequality in outcomes that artists have felt for a long time.

 ---

 The real world is not like a board game.
 Life's not fair.
 Yet, fairness doesn't reduce inequality, it actually increases it.

-Let's imagine a fairy tale world in which every child has loving, caring, supportive parents, the best teachers, and the freedom to explore what they want.
-Let's say no one is concerned about how to make a living, and everyone has access to great healthcare, a fast fair legal system, etc. And that everyone has very high leverage: anything we imagine can be manifested into reality much more quickly than today.
+Imagine a world in which every child has loving, supportive parents, the best teachers, and the freedom to explore what they want.
+No one is concerned about how to make a living, and everyone has access to great leverage: any idea we have can be implemented quickly.

-Have an idea for an app?
-It'll be manifested in a day.
-The same for a video, song, etc. If you can imagine an idea and express well enough through some mediums (language, drawing, etc.), then something will turn it into reality quite quickly.
-In this world, all you will care about is to create things that you want - whether that's art, better tools, physical things, etc.

-What do you think the outcomes of this imaginary world would look like?

-It would be unfathomably unequal.
+In this world, all people will care about is to create things for themselves and others, and the outcomes would be unfathomably unequal.
 The richest person in this imaginary world will be stupidly rich.
-And there would be great variance in outcomes across the board - a smooth curve.

-I believe this because in a highly leveraged world, we have more possibilities and we make moves much more quickly.
-Therefore, slight differences in choices at the start of the game would lead to drastic differences by the time we die due to the complexity of the game.
+In a highly leveraged world, slight differences between individuals are magnified.
+Slightly difference choices at the start would lead to drastic differences by death.
+The greater the leverage, the further apart explorations become.

-And not all explorations are equally worthwhile.
-Someone who spends their entire life learning how to craft the best baskets to sell to their village will not have the same outcomes as someone who explored building software products for large audiences. <FootnoteReference number={4} />
+Not all explorations are equally worthwhile.
+Someone who spends their entire life learning how to craft the best baskets to sell to their village will not have the same outcomes as someone who explored building software products for large audiences.<FootnoteReference number={4} />

-Being influenced slightly differently early on leads to slightly different choices, which will have incredibly large difference in where you end up.
-The greater the leverage, the greater the difference in where you end up.

-Two twins that open up a social app and see two different videos are in influenced in subtly different ways.
-Each slightly different choice compounds greatly and they will end up in very different places in their exploration of life.
-The greater the leverage in the world, the more pronounced the difference in how they explore life.

 ***Twins born a century ago, on average, would have explored life less differently than twins born today.***

 We haven't even taken into account the difference in our abilities at birth.
 It's silly to think that we're not born with different capabilities, different strengths and weaknesses, different emotional reactions to the same stimuli.

-Nature is an incredibly complex system - possibly more complex than our feelings.
-You're deluded if you expect nature to produce two equal things of anything.
+The more complex a system, the more difficult it is to find two things that are equal, like how in Go, there are less "equal" board positions than in Tic Tac Toe.
+Nature is an incredibly complex system in which finding two things that are equal is almost impossible.
+No two trees are the same, no two rocks are the same, no two humans are the same.
+Humans are not created equal.

-In a fair, leveraged world of complex activities, we would see that winners take all.
+In a fair, leveraged world of complex activities, winners take all.

 ---

 Unfairness can also cause inequality.
 But the shape of the inequality caused by unfairness is different than the shape of the inequality caused by a fairness, leverage, and high complexity.

-Equality that stems from unfairness is different in that there are more rigid boundaries between classes, and it's more difficult to move from one class to another.
-Hierarchical caste systems that tell you what you can and cannot do with your life, that you have different rights and potentials than other casts, are incredibly unfair.
-Even in the industrial revolution, there was a large, rigid divide between workers and those that were able to afford to build factories - quite unfair, but less unfair than the caste systems that gave you absolutely no way to rise.
-There were at least a dozen factory workers across the entire industrial revolution that were able to start their own factories at some point.
-The same can't be said about someone born as an "untouchable" who wanted to, say, learn how to read and write.
+Unfair outcomes have more rigid class boundaries, and is more difficult to move from one class to another.
+Systems that tell you what you can and cannot do with your life, that you have different rights and than others, that make it difficult to move upwards based on ability are incredibly unfair.

 The graph of outcomes in an unfair world looks like a step function.
 You will find different classes, and you'll see that there aren't any individuals with outcomes in between the outcomes of the two classes.
-In other words, all factory workers would make roughly equal outcomes, whereas all factory owners would make roughly equal outcomes, but you'd find very few in between the workers and the owners.
+All factory workers would make roughly equal outcomes, whereas all factory owners would make roughly equal outcomes, but you'd find very few in between the workers and the owners.
 This is a symptom of unfairness.

 Inequality that stems from a complex world with fairness and leverage is a smoother curve: you will find individuals at all sorts of different outcomes.
 We can see this in the outcomes for our board game examples: though the difference between the best and the rest is large, if you plotted everyone on a graph, it would be a much smoother curve than the one you would see if you plotted all outcomes in the industrial revolution.

-When you look at those curves closely, you'll notice something interesting: the more unfair curves are also more "equal" because they have more people that are making roughly the same, but just divided by classes.
-Whereas the inequality from fairness and leverage is far less equal because it's tougher to find even a few individuals with the same outcome.
+Unfair outcomes are actually more "equal" because they have more people that are making roughly the same, but just divided by classes.
+Whereas the inequality from fairness and leverage is far less equal because it's tougher to find even two individuals with the same outcomes.

-***Therefore, counterintuitively, the way to sniff out unfairness is to see how much equality exists in the outcomes***.

-The industrial world is less fair than today's because it had more equal groups.
+Therefore unfairness should not be measured by the difference in outcomes of the best and worst, but rather by seeing the shape of the curve of outcomes.
+The more groups of equal outcomes, the less fair that society is.

-The more equality that exists (i.e. the more it looks like a step function), the more cautious we ought to be.
-And complete equality (like the outcomes of Tic Tac Toe) is fair, but terrible, because it means our activities are not complex enough.
-It would be fair in that we'd all be equally terrible at life.
-But what you'll see in any unfair system is that there will always be someone who sits a step above a group within which everyone has similar outcomes.
+Complete equality (like the outcomes of Tic Tac Toe) can be fair but only when the activity is simple.
+No complex activity will have completely equal outcomes - there will always be someone who sits a step above a group within which everyone has similar outcomes.

-There is a lot of unfairness in the world today because there is still too much equality.
-But it is much better than ever before.

-The idea that a fair world would be equal is delusional.
-A more fair, more leveraged world will be more unequal in outcomes, because the underlying exploration of life will be more varied.
-And the inequality that stems from unfairness is actually more equal than the inequality that stems from fairness & leverage.
+Many incorrectly believe the rising inequality in our world is primarily due to the world becoming more unfair.
+They point to how much more difficult it is to rise upwards.
+But in a highly leveraged, fair it would be incredibly difficult to rise upwards because our games are more complex and we make moves more quickly, therefore competing with the best becomes more difficult.

+Therefore difficulty in moving upwards does not necessarily point to unfairness.
+Though we definitely have unfairness that causes difficulty moving upwards.
+As we make the world more fair we will find it more unequal than before.

 ---